tegacodes/asunder-research/netCDF.md

 [Unidata’s](https://www.unidata.ucar.edu/software/netcdf/) Network Common Data Format has been the workhorse data format for atmospheric and oceanographic modelers since the early 1990’s.
 This is a guide for using a Mac to work with netCDF files.

 Info on the specs and grammar of the netcdf file format: https://www.unidata.ucar.edu/software/netcdf/docs/file_format_specifications.html
+This was helpful for navigating NetCDF file format: https://gdal.org/frmt_netcdf.html

 Tutorial on tools for visualizing netcdf: https://www.youtube.com/watch?v=XqoetylQAIY (good stuff about python tools at 24min)